sami-mkw/800-63-4/sp800-63b/sec3_definitions.md

 In the context of [[OMB M-04-04]](#M-04-04) and this document, assurance is defined as 1) the degree of confidence in the vetting process used to establish the identity of an individual to whom the credential was issued, and 2) the degree of confidence that the individual who uses the credential is the individual to whom the credential was issued.

 #### Asymmetric Keys
-Two related keys, a public key and a private key that are used to perform complementary operations, such as encryption and decryption or signature generation and signature verification.
+Two related keys, consisting of a public key and a private key, that are used to perform complementary operations such as encryption and decryption or signature verification and generation.

 #### Attack
 An attempt by an unauthorized individual to defeat security controls.
 For example, to fool a verifier or a Relying Party into believing that the unauthorized individual in question is the subscriber.